 I sat on a bench as the odd person appeared.
 I liked the building as it was old.
 I don’t seem to like many modern things except peanut butter, contact lenses, the retractable dog lead and Thermosflasks (I was going to add Battenberg cake too but that was created in 1884.)
 I doubt the 19th century architecture and wrought iron footbridge have changed since Paul sat on a bench there in the Spring of 1964.
 Though it a Sunday teatime there was an edge-of-nowhere air to the place.

 Did Paul Simon actually pen the words here?
 From April 1964 he’d been a nightly fixture at the Railway Hotel in Brentwood, Essex.
 There he’d met Kathy Chitty who was working as a ticket-taker at the club.
-Paul had been up north to Liverpool and was heading back.
+Paul had been up north to Liverpool and was heading back down south.
 Did Homeward Bound relate to getting back home to Kathy or was he pining for home in New York.
 Nobody seems to know for sure but there’s a plaque on wall commemorating the song.
 There’s probably a sloppy slab of truth to the story as Paul’s friend Geoff Speed who provided lodgings for musicians in Liverpool said, "It is probable he wrote one verse in Liverpool and the chorus in Wigan, with the song being finished in Widnes.
 We heard him writing the tune when he was staying at our house and then we dropped him at the station.
 He probably finished the song on the platform."
 The 2:42 minute song was recorded in December 1965 and released the following month.